Julien Donkey-Boy

-Julien Donkey-Boy is a 1999 American experimental drama film written and directed by Harmony Korine.
-The story concentrates on Julien, a man with schizophrenia, played by Scottish actor Ewen Bremner, and his dysfunctional family.
-The film also stars Chloë Sevigny as Julien's sister, Pearl, and Werner Herzog as his father.
+Julien Donkey-Boy is a 1999 American experimental drama film written and directed by Harmony Korine, and starring Ewen Bremner, Chloë Sevigny, and Werner Herzog.
+The story follows Julien, a man with untreated schizophrenia, and his dysfunctional relationship with his sister, younger brother, and their father.

 Julien Donkey-Boy was the sixth film to be made under the self-imposed rules of the Dogme 95 manifesto, and the first non-European film to be made under the Dogme 95 "vow of chastity".